mvbrussel/chess_bot/README.md

 ## Usage

 <!-- Provide detailed instructions on how to set up the project on a local machine.
 This includes any necessary dependencies, software requirements, and installation steps.
 Make sure to include clear and concise instructions so that others can easily replicate your setup. -->
+- Clone the repository to your local machine
+- Create a pip environment and install the packages using `pip install -r requirements.txt`
+- Run the `main.py` file to start the application

 ## Repository structure